llahti/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ### 2. Model Architecture

+Code for model architecture is located in eight code cell of the IPython notebook.

 Model consist of single-stage deep neural network where are 6 convolutional layers and 3 fully connected layers.
 This model is based on the model in LeNet exercice and i have made model more deep and wide for better accuracy.
 Model structure is explained in below image.

 I decide to use ELUs as an activation function as those are working better on deep neural nets (https://arxiv.org/abs/1511.07289)